sw1pgh/Python_Practice/README.md

 <br/>

 > Words of Wisdom:
 - "You might not always have the strength to carry on the good work.
 Sometimes, you will have super tiring days or you will feel the entire will to work has been snatched away from you.
-In those days,"
+In those days, you will have to remember why you are working, studying, living."